isoaxe/personal-website/README.md

 ### `npm start`

 Spins up a server, either locally or hosted.
 If done in the local environment, open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-By default the `production.js` script is loaded.
-Any changes made to the codebase will not be updated until the relatively time-consuming `build` is run again.
-Therefore for development purposes, comment out that script in `index.html` and uncomment the `development.js` script so that is used instead.
-This way, the page will reload if you make edits to files in the backend folder without having to run the build each time.
-You will also see any lint errors in the console.